XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/configure-advisory-deletion.md

 - Your server has enough disk space to store your chosen amount of history in its ledger store.

-    See [Capacity Planning](capacity-planning.html) for details of how much storage is required for different configuration.
+    See [Capacity Planning](capacity-planning.html) for details of how much storage is required for different configurations.
 With advisory deletion enabled, the maximum history a server may accumulate before deletion is equal to the number of ledger versions configured in the `online_delete` setting **plus** the amount of time between online deletion prompts.

 - You know which hours are least busy for your server.